-- Decision to remove 13 of the 16 facilities by March 2016, unless agreements could be reached with landowners and/or other public bodies to take over the facilities. - Extension offered to three sites (2 in Ludham and 1 in Horning) until March 2017. - Four sites now funded privately but made publically available. - Currently six facilities funded by the District Council.
-District Council plans to provide three sites from April 2017 - (Hoveton, Neatishead and Irstead).
-Since the changes were announced there have been a - Since the changes were announced there have been a number of general complaints around the changes, but very few issues with waste being fly tipped at former sites.
+- Decision to remove 13 of the 16 facilities by March 2016, unless agreements could be reached with landowners and/or other public bodies to take over the facilities. - Extension offered to three sites (2 in Ludham and 1 in Horning) until March 2017. - · Four sites now funded privately but made publically available. - · Currently six facilities funded by the District Council. - District Council plans to provide three sites from April 2017 (Hoveton, Neatishead and Irstead). - Since the changes were announced there have been a number of general complaints around the changes, but very few issues with waste being fly tipped at former sites.